smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/multi-instance.md

         - One technique for learning how to use a subset list by job is to type option 5  next to every list entry, and then press Enter to start viewing the details of each entry.
 Continue pressing Enter to move sequentially through all the selected log entries.
         - Study the Entry_Code for each log detail view to learn which codes are most helpful during an error diagnostic process.

-### Operator Replay sharing Variable Values with an Interactive Job
+### Operator Replay Sharing Variable Values with an Interactive Job

 This discussion is supported by an illustration below.